 If you thought only Europeans can get away with flamboyant glamour on a ski run then you may be in for a pleasant surprise when you head to Aspen.
 This place is to Colorado what Cortina is to Italy: simply THE spot to see and be seen skiing.
 The town is sophisticated, the celebrity spotting epic and the snow, lest we forget, not too shabby either.
 One can literally ski down the second most vertical drop in the States, and straight into a super glam downtown cafe’, without even batting a mascara-laden eyelid.
 There are four separate areas within a 16km radius and almost no green runs at all.
 Not only are visitors to Aspen seriously gorgeous…but they’re also seriously good skiers to boot.

 Bizarre doesn’t even come close to describing Oukaimeden in Morocco; Africa’s highest ski resort.
 If getting to the top of the peak of Jebel Attar on the back of a donkey is not enough (there’s only one ski lift here), you’ll also have to pick your $10 rental gear from a mound of outdated 1980s garb piled high in the centre of town, and meander your way through kilometres of unkempt, bumpy runs.
 So it may not be the ‘best’ destination in the world but it’s certainly the weirdest to date and offers the intrepid skier an absolutely unique experience.
 But get here fast!
-Building of 11 top-class resorts and the employment of foreign experts will undoubtedly mainstream this insanely appealing skiing spot.
+The building of 11 top-class resorts and the employment of foreign experts will undoubtedly mainstream this insanely appealing skiing spot.

 A mecca for extreme skiers in South America, Las Leñas is most renowned for being home to one of the longest runs in the world.
 The black rated hub is set amidst spectacular Andean scenery bordering the provinces of Mendoza and Rio Negro.
 This being Argentina, means that what you’ll find here is European-quality infrastructure and services but at a mere fraction of the price.
 If that’s not enough, you’ll also be in the heart of wine and chocolate country, so what more could a skier ask for?!
 Steep run junkies and lovers of cat-skiing will salivate at the very sight of Las Leñas.
 But be warned…take a guide if you’re unsure of your skills as this is one of the most avalanche-prone areas in the world.